MichaeltheCoder7/Supernova/README.md

 # Supernova

 Supernova is an open source UCI chess engine written in C. It can be used on Windows and Linux and requires a UCI compatible graphical user interface (Arena, Shredder...) to function properly.
-Supernova 2.1.4 is rated 2344 Elo on [CCRL](http://ccrl.chessdom.com/ccrl/404/).
+Supernova 2.1.4 is rated around 2322 Elo on [CCRL](http://ccrl.chessdom.com/ccrl/404/), and Supernova 2.2 is 166 Elo stronger than 2.1.4 in self-play.

 Installation
 ------------
 To download Supernova, you can download the Windows and Linux executables in the bin directory or directly from the latest release.
-Alternatively, you can download all source files and Makefile and then run make outside the bin directory, then the executable should appear in the bin directory.
-It's recommended to compile the Linux version on your own since the gcc version that was used for compling is quite old.
+Alternatively, you can download all source files, go to the Supernova directory, and compile natively using gcc, then the executable should appear in the bin directory.
+Note that gcc version 9 or above is preferable, and compling might fail due to low version of gcc.
+It's recommended to compile the Linux version on your own since the gcc version that was used is outdated.

 Windows:
 ```
-cd Windows
-make
+gcc -std=c99 -lpthread -static -flto -Ofast ./src/*.c -o ./bin/Supernova_2.2.exe
 ```

 Linux:
 ```
-cd Linux
-make
+gcc -std=c99 -lpthread -flto -Ofast -DLINUX ./src/*.c -o ./bin/Supernova_2.2_linux
 ```

 [**Releases**](https://github.com/MichaeltheCoder7/Supernova/releases)

 GUI